RiverMichael/rivermichael/README.md

 - 📍 Swedish 🇸🇪 living in Oslo, Norway 🇧🇻 since 2007
 - 🤙 With a wide background from the hospitality industry I'm now following my dreams to work with coding and design
 - 📚 Studying Frontend Development at [Noroff](https://www.noroff.no)
-- 👨‍💻 Currently working on my personal portfolio website [www.michaelriver.dev](https://www.michaelriver.dev)
+- 👨‍💻 Currently learning Sass and Bootstrap
 - 📮 Hit me up at [mrn@michaelriver.dev](mailto:mrn@michaelriver.dev)

 ## Social Media